Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 There were a lot of things, some expected and others less so that helped me in the graduate school application process.
 Here are a few that made a real difference:

 **Making a “Life Map”**
 I applied to the Knight Hennessy scholarship last year while I was applying to graduate schools.
-For one of the prompts, I made a life map which was essentially a diagram where I wrote out all major parts of my life so far and connected them to help me write the essay.
+To answer one of the prompts, I made a "life map".
+This was essentially a giant diagram where I wrote out all major events, accomplishments, and moments in my life so far and connected them thematically.
 It ended up being useful far beyond that one essay.
-It really helped me understand what I care about, how to articulate my life so far, and what direction I want to grow in.
+It really helped me understand what I care about, how to articulate my life so far, and what directions I want to grow in.

 **Talking to Mentors about their Application Journeys** Hearing how my current professors navigated the process (often decades ago and in wildly different ways) was really helpful.
 There’s definitely no “right” way to apply to grad school.
 People are successful with wildly different strategies.
 It definitely pays to be yourself though.

 **Mental Health Support**
 This is not glamorous, but was essential.
-Having my routines, friends to talk to, and focusing on enjoying my last semester of college kept me from burning out.
+Having my routines, friends to talk to, and trying to focus on enjoying my last semester of college kept me from burning out.
 Graduate applications are stressful and so is beginning graduate school.
-Taking care of your mental health is an understated way to prepare.
+Taking care of your mental health is an understated form of preparation.

 **Exploring a Lot of Research Directions in Undergrad** Testing out a lot of areas in undergrad helped me understand what I actually enjoy rather than what I thought I’d enjoy.
 It made it easier for me to articulate my interests to program and explain why I was interested in them.
 That being said, I’m still figuring it out.